 It’s time for a “can-you-believe-it” moment.
 Can you believe this fabulous tote is made from faux leather and designer vinyl?
-It is!
-Our friends at Fabric Depot wanted a project to show off the Clover Wonder Clips.
-One of the most common uses of the clips is as a substitute for pins when sewing with speciality fabrics.
-Pins can leave permanent holes in vinyl and faux leather, so clips are a better alternative.
-We found our beautiful fabrics from within the amazing selection available from Fabric Depot.
-Today’s designer vinyls and faux leathers come in an incredible array of realistic textures, and in colors from the natural neutrals of real leathers to vibrant fashion tones, like bubblegum pink crocodile and tooled southwestern turqouise.
+Today’s designer vinyls and faux leathers come in an incredible array of realistic textures, and in colors from the natural neutrals of real leathers to vibrant fashion tones, like bubblegum pink crocodile and tooled southwestern turquoise.
 If you haven’t shopped for or worked with these substrates lately, you’re in for a treat.
 The variety is amazing, it’s soft, flexible and easy to sew, and that strong smell of the old-school vinyls is gone.

 The top binding on the bag it attached using a traditional quilt binding method, which allows the most precise and narrow topstitching from the front and a “couture style” hand stitch finish on the inside that is equally sleek and neat.
-Wonder Clips make it easy to fold-and-hold.
+We recommend working with clips, such as Wonder Clips or similar, rather than pins to make it easy to fold-and-hold.

 We used the same fabric as the binding for a soft accent bow.
 This is simply tied to the front handle and could be changed out to fit other occasions: use a bit of sparkle or a lush velveteen for a more formal outing

 Our bag finishes at approximately 13″ high x 11″ wide at the base and 16″ wide at the top with a 5″ base and sides and a 12″ high handle loop.